Faith and the Academy

 Why is the Academy sponsored by the church?

-The Clifton Catholic Diocese has been involved in Cheltenham secondary school education since the 60’s.
 The Church of England has, over the past decade begun to sponsor secondary schools as a natural progression from the primary sectors.
-It was therefore appropriate that both the Clifton Catholic Diocese and the Anglican Gloucester Diocese joined together to sponsor All Saints’ Academy who provide a Christian education for the young people of Cheltenham.
+It was therefore appropriate that the Anglican Diocese of Gloucester sponsored All Saints’ Academy who provide a Christian education for the young people of Cheltenham.

 How will Religious Education classes be taught?

-As a joint Anglican and Catholic academy Religious Education is seen as a core subject and both dioceses require a specified amount of time on the timetable for RE.
-All students have 4 lessons of RE every 2 weeks and follow a Religious Education programme, approved by the two Bishops.
+Religious Education is seen as a core subject at All Saints’ Academy.
+Therefore there is a specified amount of time on the timetable for RE.
+All students have 4 lessons of RE every 2 weeks and follow a Religious Education programme.

-Students are given the opportunities to know, understand and question the beliefs, teachings and practices of the Anglican and Catholic traditions and of other world faiths.
-All students take GCSE Religious Studies and the sixth form are offered A-Level Philosophy and Ethics.
+Students are given the opportunities to know, understand and question the beliefs, teachings and practices of Anglican and other Christian traditions and of other world faiths.
+All students take GCSE Religious Studies and the Sixth Form offers A-Level Philosophy and Ethics.

 As required by the Dioceses and the Law, all students take part in a daily collective act of worship or an assembly.
 Every term there is an Anglican Eucharist and a Catholic Mass for those who wish to attend.